MakoaJerboa/comp0035-cwi-MakoaJerboa/src/coursework1/coursework1.md

 # Coursework 1 Markdown
 ## Explanation
 My dataset had multiple CSVs so I selected one which seemed like it had useful and versatile data.

+The dataset I selected contained, how many hours a person worked, the area where they lived and what their occupation was.
+This dataset didn't have any numbers in its original state so I decided the best place to start was by summing up the different categories so I could compare them against each other to answer questions and create graphs.

 I then created a dataframe using pandas and pathlib.
 I didn't need the first 3 columns so I used pandas to drop them.
 Despite the data being quite clean from the start, I used pandas to drop any null values so that the code would still work correctly for other datasets which may not be clean.
 I then used pandas to reorganise the data into a new dataframe with all of the columns in the order I needed them.
-Finally I used pandas to write that dataframe to a new CSV, this CSV is now fully prepared for future use.
+At the end of the code used pandas to write that dataframe to a new CSV, that CSV is now fully prepared for future use.

+Finally, I adjusted the linter to allow up to 120 characters rather than 79 per line.
+Trying to keep the lines under 80 characters forced me to use shorter, less readable variable names and split lines.
 ## Product and Project Definition
 ### Product Overview
 This coursework involves creating two webapps.